Kemonozume/markov-chain/README.md

 # markov-chain

 This library implements an n level markov chain in Clojure.
-It can be trained on any sequence of data and detect if data is like it and can even generate similar data.
+It can be trained on any sequence of data and detect likeness or even generate it.

 ## Usage